b0czek/ds18b20-raspi/readme.md

-# ds18b20-raspi
+# ds18b20-raspi-typed

+Forked library from [thisdavej/ds18b20-raspi](https://github.com/thisdavej/ds18b20-raspi) but with type declarations included.

 Get temperature readings from a [DS18B20](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/DS18B20.html) 1-Wire sensor connected to a Raspberry Pi.

 ## Noteworthy Features

 - Includes `readSimpleC` (degC) and `readSimpleF` (degF) functions to make it simple to read temperatures if only a single 1-Wire sensor is present.
 No need to supply the 1-Wire deviceId as a parameter.
 - Both asynchronous and synchronous versions provided.
 Invoke the synchronous version of a given function by simply not providing a callback function.
 - Built-in CLI (see documentation at the end of this page) for easy reading of temperatures from the command-line with an extensive set of options.

 ## Install